 1. New Project

-Development of Android Business Applications is similar to developing standard Android Applications with the Android Studio.
-In addition to the Google provided APIs you have the myPOS Smart SDK.
+The development of Android Business Applications is similar to developing standard Android Applications with the Android Studio.
+In addition to the Google-provided APIs, you have the myPOS Smart SDK.

 The type of app can differ from business to business.
 It is up to you to decide what type of business you will target with your app.
 You can develop for:

 - Restaurants, food & beverage

 - And anything else you can think of